zixu-w/zixu-w.github.io/en/about.md

 <hr>

-Graduated from HKU (BEng CompSci).
-Now pursuing an MSCS degree at UCI.
+Graduated from HKU (BEng CompSci) and UCI (MSCS).
+Working as an SDE in the Bay Area.

 Inspired and encouraged by my friends, I hereby boldly open up a space to write and record.